casper-network/casper-integrations/contracts/js/erc20/workflow.md

 yarn erc20-view-allowances

 # ---------------------------------------------------------------------------
-# Step 04: Set associated keys / action thresholds.
+# Step 04: Peer-to-peer transfers.
 # ---------------------------------------------------------------------------

 # Step 4.0: Transfer tokens from user 1 to other users.